 I am a strong advocate for setting intentions rather than resolutions.
 I could never stick to my resolutions and whenever I messed up slightly, I always felt like a failure.
 So I’ve decided to start setting intentions instead.

 After some reflection, I’ve realized that whenever I made a resolution to lose weight or to sleep better, this implies that something was wrong with my current situation.
 But that wasn’t entirely true.
-I just wanted to do better.
+I just want to do better.
+Lesson Learned.

 So that’s what I intend to do now.

 I wish to become the version of myself when social influences are removed.

 With no fear of ‘failing’, you become more daring and creative, only bound by your imagination.

 Repeat after me.
 There’s nothing wrong with fangirling.
 Zero.
 Zip.
 Nada.
 So get that crazy notion out of your mind right now.
 Because believing that there is will only keep you from experiencing life to its fullest.

 As a child, I was raised to believe that fangirling was complete BS and was something only the undisciplined and obsessive indulged in.
 So I stayed far away from anything and everything remotely fangirlish.